 Ah, the joys of formatting.
 The last few days have been a bit of a slog.
-I have been shaping my finished edited manuscript into something that can be actually bought.
+I have been shaping my finished edited manuscript into something that can actually be bought.
 You can read about it here.
 This is the moment when a traditionally published author gets to relax.
-Their publisher takes the manuscript away does some magic and the next thing they know they wake up to see it filling the shelves in Waterstones.
+Their publisher takes the manuscript away does some magic, and the next thing they know, they wake up to see it filling the shelves in Waterstones.
 Well, something like that.

 Digital: An e-book is, straight out the gate, the first option.
 It’s the cheapest and easiest to construct and distribute.

 Paperback: As a librarian, bookshop owner, and physical book reader, this is a no-brainer.
 But it’s more complicated.
-It requires more formating for the print file, additional artwork for the spine and back.
+It requires more formatting for the print file, additional artwork for the spine and back.
 Then you need a printing and distribution account.
 Happily, I have this covered.

 Large Print: Why not?
 All the issues are as above but if you are doing it all for standard print just spend a bit more time on this.
 The sales are unlikely to be over-whelming but if you can do it, why not, plus for some readers this is a lifeline.

 Audio: Yes, but it’s expensive to create, so maybe wait to see if the sales are positive.
 That’s on the back-burner for now but something I do want to do.
+Read more on audio books here.

 Hollywood Blockbuster Movie: Well, okay.
 But I can dream.